quantitative-ecologist/predator-expertise/README.md

 3. In the root folder, open R and run `renv::restore()`, this will install all the packages with proper versions from the `renv.lock` file
 4. Download the model outputs by following the steps described below

+** Note for Windows users: refrain from putting the project inside OneDrive as it struggles with renv.
+Just put the project in a place that is not tracked by OneDrive. **

 #### Download the model outputs

 The model fitting cannot be reproduced on your personal computer as it requires important computing resources.
 The model output files (`.rds`) are hosted in this [OSF repository](https://osf.io/hdv38/).